nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006032546/README.md

 - i think the project should be broken into 2 parts
   - graph browser, linker, editor, git workflow
-  - console utility (colelction of scripts)
+  - console utility (collection of scripts)

 ` zet/20221006032546/README.md `